franciscorafart/learning-notes/architecture/system-design.md

 - Availability: DBs can't have downtime, should always be available.
 - Partition Tolerance: DB should be functioning despite communication being unstable.

+If partition exists and network communication breaks more consistency will imply less availability, as you must block functions to avoid inconsistencies.

 ### Storage
 - Blob / Object storage: